Maharashtra govt formation: Crucial hearing in SC today

 The petitioners alleged that the governor has acted in a "partisan manner" and allowed himself to be a "pawn in the BJP's illegal usurpation of power".

-The parties further prayed for an "immediate floor test within 24 hours so as to avoid further horse trading and illegal manoeuvres to somehow cobble up a majority from the MVA (Maha Vikas Aghadi)".
+The parties further prayed for an "immediate floor test within 24 hours so as to avoid further horse-trading and illegal manoeuvres to somehow cobble up a majority from the MVA (Maha Vikas Aghadi)".

 "It is submitted that the governor has acted in a partisan manner and made a mockery of the high office of governor," the plea said.

-Koshyari's actions on the intervening night of Friday and Saturday, "culminating to swearing in on November 23 are textbook example of the governor acting at the behest of a political party in power at the Centre", it said.
+Koshyari's actions on the intervening night of Friday and Saturday, "culminating to swearing-in on November 23 is a textbook example of the governor acting at the behest of a political party in power at the Centre", it said.

 The facts in the case demonstrate that the governor has "belittled the constitutional office and has allowed himself to be a pawn in the BJP's illegal usurpation of power", the plea stated.